 Nobody likes to be in pain, and that truth lies at the root of prescription opioids abuse and addiction.
-Our society relies heavily on opioid prescriptions for pain management, and many people decide to take opioids to help alleviate pain, particularly after an injury or medical surgery.
-According to the Centers for Disease Control and Prevention, the rise in the acceptance and use of prescription opioids to treat many forms of chronic pain has been dramatic in recent years and has contributed to an increase in substance abuse.
-Many organizations are now pushing to find safer and more effective ways to treat pain and stem the flow of addiction brought on by prescription opioids abuse.
+Our society relies heavily on opioid prescriptions for pain management, particularly after an injury or medical surgery.
+According to the Centers for Disease Control and Prevention, the rise in acceptance and use of prescription opioids to treat many forms of chronic pain has been dramatic in recent years and has contributed to an increase in substance abuse.
+Many national organizations are now pushing to find safer and more effective ways to treat pain and stem the flow of addiction brought on by prescription opioids abuse.

-The danger is real: Anyone taking prescription opioids, even for medical reasons, can end up with a prescription opioid addiction.
+The danger is real: Anyone taking prescription opioids, even for medical reasons, can end up with an opioid addiction.
 But there is also hope.
-Numerous resources exist to help combat prescription opioid addiction, including opioid withdrawal treatment, and one avenue you or a loved one can take is opioid addiction treatment through The Phoenix Recovery and Counseling Centers.
+Numerous resources exist to help combat prescription opioid addiction, and one avenue you or a loved one can take is opioid addiction treatment through The Phoenix Recovery and Counseling Center.

-Just what are opioids?
-There are a few different types of opioids, but they are generally divided into the categories of illegal opioids, such as heroin, and prescription opioids.
-While many people recognize the danger and would never consider substance abuse with heroin, the effects of other opioids are the same and a prescription drug addiction can be just as harmful.
+Opioids, sometimes called narcotics, are a type of drug that decreases pain.
+They come in two types: illegal opioids like heroin and prescription opioids, such as oxycodone, morphine, and fentanyl.
+While many people recognize the danger and would never consider substance abuse with heroin, the effects of prescription opioids can be just as harmful.

 Opioids work to decrease pain by attaching to receptors on nerve cells in the brain, spinal cord, and other organs.
 With the receptors blocked, pain signals from other parts of the body don’t register in the brain.
 Another of the effects of opioids is they release large amounts of dopamine in the brain, creating feelings of happiness and relaxation.
 This feels good and is part of why people may continue to take prescription opioids even after they have recovered from the cause of their pain — putting them at risk of forming a pain medication addiction through prescription opioids abuse.

-No one sets out from the doctor’s office intending to become addicted to the opioid they’ve just been prescribed for medical reasons, but addictions can form quickly and take a powerful hold.
-Recognizing when someone has formed an addiction to a prescription opioid and seeking out opioid treatment can be difficult.
+No one sets out from the doctor’s office intending to become addicted to the opioid they’ve just been prescribed, but addictions can form quickly and take a powerful hold.
+Recognizing when someone has formed an addiction to a prescription opioid and seeking out treatment can be difficult.
 Drugabuse.gov offers the following explanation to differentiate between stages that may be reached during opioid use with different opioids effects:

-Anyone can fall victim to opioid drug abuse or addition, because even when when taken as directed, there are a host of opioids side effects that can contribute to the formation of an addiction, according to the CDC.
-In addition, the following external risk factors can play a role in developing an addiction:
+Anyone can fall victim to opioid drug abuse or addiction, because even when taken as directed, there are a host of opioid side effects that can contribute to the formation of addiction.

 If you think you or someone you know may be experiencing an addiction to prescription opioids, now is the time to act by seeking out opioid treatment.
 The sooner someone starts on the road to recovery, the sooner they can reach their destination and be free of the effects of prescription opioid addiction.

-Furthermore, each of the Phoenix Recovery and Counseling Centers is driven by the guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
-The Phoenix accomplishes its therapeutic, healing experience by providing care options tailored to meeting an individual’s needs based on his or her specific circumstances.
-These programs include Residential Treatment, Day Treatment, Intensive Outpatient (IOP) and General Outpatient (GOP).
-We also offer a weekly Alumni Support Meeting to provide our alumni with an ongoing recovery support community.
+Furthermore, The Phoenix is driven by the guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
+The Phoenix accomplishes its therapeutic, healing experience by providing care options tailored to meet an individual’s needs based on his or her specific circumstances and is backed by research.